alljoyn/xmppconn/README.md

 ### Running as an AllJoyn Gateway Connector application

 The previous section described how to run xmppconn as a service via the Linux command line.
-You can also run in as an Gateway Connector phone app.
+You can also run it as a Gateway Connector phone app.
 The functionality should be the same in both cases.

-NOTE: You must have successfully built and installed the Gateway Agent first, as explained in a previous section.
+NOTE: You must have successfully built and installed xmppconn and the Gateway Agent first, as explained in the previous sections.

-TODO: Download the .deb package from downloads.chariot.global

-After downloading the file, install it via dpkg by executing from the download location:

-    sudo dpkg -i alljoyn-xmppconn-gwagent_0.3.3_amd64.deb

-(version number might be different)

-You should see messages about "unpacking" and "setting up", and no errors, if installation was successful.
-You can verify that the files have been installed in the correct location by entering
+You need to create a directory structure for the xmppconn app:

+    sudo mkdir -p /opt/alljoyn/apps/xmppconn/acls
+    sudo mkdir -p /opt/alljoyn/apps/xmppconn/bin
+    sudo mkdir -p /opt/alljoyn/apps/xmppconn/lib
+    sudo mkdir -p /opt/alljoyn/apps/xmppconn/store

+Copy the xmppconn executable, which should have been created previously, to the "bin" directory:

+    sudo cp $ROOTPATH/xmppconn/build/xmppconn /opt/alljoyn/apps/xmppconn/bin

+Copy the Manifest file to the top-level xmppconn app directory:

-    ls /opt/alljoyn/apps/xmppconn
+    sudo cp $ROOTPATH/xmppconn/Manifest.xml /opt/alljoyn/apps/xmppconn

-If the xmppconn directory is not there, there was a problem installing the Debian package.

-If installation succeeded, you can start the Gateway Agent:
+Start the Gateway Agent:

     sudo service alljoyn-gwagent start